Edith of Polesworth: As early Mercian saint

 Yorke prefers to identify the historical figure of Edith with an earlier namesake instead.
 The saint's inclusion in Secgan, grouped as she is with other early saints buried near rivers, may be taken as evidence for the hypothesis that she was a Mercian saint who flourished in the 7th or 8th century.
 According to Alan Thacker, on the other hand, the entry in Secgan may also be a later addition, along with at least two other items which seem to reflect interests peculiar to Æthelstan's time.

 Later traditions

 The saint is commemorated in a number of churches around the Midlands, the most notable of these being Polesworth Abbey and the Collegiate Church of Tamworth, which bears her name.
-Other churches dedicated to St. Edith include Church Eaton in Staffordshire, Amington Parish Church (in Tamworth), St Edith's Church in Monks Kirby, Warwickshire as well as a number of churches in Louth, Lincolnshire.
+Other churches dedicated to St Edith include Church Eaton in Staffordshire, St Editha's Church, Amington, St Edith's Church in Monks Kirby, Warwickshire as well as a number of churches in Lincolnshire.